JPETTomography/j-pet-framework-examples/TimeCalibration_lifetime/README.md

 ------------
 standard running as for the LargeBarrelAnalysis.
 First step of calibration:
-- running analysis till EventFinder
+- running analysis till EventFinder (in userParams - old time calibration file, ex. from RUN2)
 - hadding unk.evt.root files
-- updating calibration params file with the name of the hadded files and other options
+- updating calibration params (calibParams.json) file with the name of the hadded files (All_unk.root) and other options
 - running ./Calibrate.exe [file with calibration params (calibParams.json)] single

 Second step of calibration:
 - running analysis for PALSCalibrationTaks
 - hadding cal.it.root files
-- updating calibration params file with the name of the hadded files and other options
+- updating calibration params file with the name of the hadded files (All_cal.root) and other options
 - running ./Calibrate.exe [file with calibration params (calibParams.json)] multi

 Third step of analysis:
-- repeating the second step until corrections are lower than uncertainities
+- repeating the second step until corrections are lower than uncertainities (till uncertainty does not change drastically)
 - running ./Calibrate.exe [file with calibration params (calibParams.json)] final

 Additional step of analysis